altwalker/altwalker/README.md

 # AltWalker

-Altwalker is an open source, Model-Based Testing framework.
+AltWalker is an open source, Model-Based Testing framework.

 Read the documentation on https://altom.gitlab.io/altwalker/altwalker.